danjac/photoshare/README.md

 ![ScreenShot](/screenshot.png)

-Photoshare is a learning app for Go and Angular.
+Photoshare is a learning app for Go and ReactJS.

 The final aim: